Selleris-Software/public/docs/cooperation-terms.md

 Notes:
 - Optional roles are engaged only when the task portfolio justifies their involvement.
 - A single individual may fulfill multiple roles in small-scale engagements.
-- Escalation Path (draft – to be finalized in Section 11 when escalation matrix is added): Support / Success → Delivery Manager → Technical Lead / Security (depending on nature) → Executive Sponsor (if required).
+- Escalation Path: Support / Success → Delivery Manager → Technical Lead or Security Lead (depending on nature) → Executive Sponsor (if required).
+Formal timing & triggers defined in Section 11.3.

 ## 4. Communication & Cadence
 - Authoritative Task Channel: All work, questions, change requests, incident reports, and clarifications MUST be created as tasks in the Selleris client portal `my.selleris.com`.
 This is the single system of record and the sole trigger for SLA timers.
 - Emergency Channel (Critical Only): A dedicated Microsoft Teams channel (or chat) may be used strictly for urgent coordination when a Critical priority issue (see Section 11) is actively impacting production or a committed milestone.
 The Teams channel does not replace the requirement to open / update the portal task; any verbal/chat notice must be followed by a portal task (or reference an existing one) without delay.
 - Prohibited Uses of Emergency Channel: Routine status queries, feature ideation, backlog grooming, or non-critical bug triage.
-- Cadence (Draft):
+- Cadence:
-	- Weekly or bi‑weekly operational sync (optional where async suffices).
+	- Weekly or bi‑weekly operational sync (optional where async suffices; may be skipped if backlog clarity + throughput metrics are stable for > 4 consecutive weeks).
-	- Monthly steering / roadmap review (for engagements > 2 months).
+	- Monthly steering / roadmap review (engagements > 2 months) focusing on velocity trends, rollover analysis, upcoming risk items.
 - Change Requests: Always logged as a task with type "Change"; impact (cost/time) assessment posted in task before client approval.
 - SLA Clock Mechanics: The first‑response SLA timer starts at the timestamp of task creation.
 It is reset (restarted) upon each new client comment that requires Selleris input.
 Internal Selleris comments do not reset SLA timers.
 - Business Hours (Authoritative): 09:00–18:00 Monday–Friday, Europe/Warsaw timezone (CET/CEST).
 Tasks created outside Business Hours are timestamped, but SLA hour counting begins at the next Business Hour boundary unless the task is legitimately Critical and notified through the Emergency Channel.